Lebanon on edge after deadly sectarian flare-up - RFI

 One of the six people killed was a mother of five hit in the head by a stray bullet inside her home.

+As preparations in southern Lebanon and in Beirut were under way for the funerals, the country marked a day of mourning declared by the presidency.

-France, the United States and United Nations appealed for calm but also insisted on the need to allow the port explosion probe to continue unhindered.
+France, the United States and United Nations appealed for a de-escalation but also insisted on the need to allow the port explosion probe to continue unhindered.

+Russia said Friday it was "extremely concerned" about the tensions and called on all sides to "show restraint".

+In addition to long-standing animosity between the LF and the Shiite groups, their feud was renewed by the fate of Tarek Bitar, the judge who has led the investigation into the August 4, 2020 port explosion.

 © 2021 AFP